laravel-streams/streams-core/docs/en/criteria.md

 <a name="basic-usage"></a>
 ## Basic Usage

-When the `entry` or `entry` plugin functions are invoked a model criteria is returned.
+When the `entry` or `entries` plugin functions are invoked a model criteria is returned.
 You can then restrict entries by value, order them, and call custom criteria methods.

     {% verbatim %}
     {# Get all sale products. #}